jinyoungch/xyz/posts/thoughts/on-growth.md

 Few months after competing in [my first hackathon](https://devpost.com/software/cv_tailor), I started my first software engineering job at Babbel: the cross-platform language learning product.

-Although I started remotely from Asheville, I, along with my cat [Pecan](https://photos.app.goo.gl/uJpisfaPcUG4PWzy8), relocated to NYC earlier in February to work out of Babbel's US office.
+Although I started remotely from [Asheville](https://jinyoung.xyz/thoughts/on-reconnecting), I, along with my cat [Pecan](https://photos.app.goo.gl/uJpisfaPcUG4PWzy8), relocated to NYC earlier in February to work out of Babbel's US office.

 Maybe the reason why it took so long for me to return to this blog is that life has really picked up since I moved to the city.

-Professionally, I've been expanding my software engineering toolkit from my self-taught education that mainly focused on frontend engineering; and this is entirely by design.
+Professionally, I've been expanding my software engineering toolkit from my self education that mainly focused on frontend engineering; and this is entirely by design.

 When I signed my offer with Babbel, I was intentional about negotiating and landing a domain-agnostic software engineer role for three main reasons: